elmunoz42/sbcc-ev-charging-stations/README.md

 - Parameter selection (p, d, q, P, D, Q)
 - Inclusion of seasonal components
-- Integration of exogenous variables:

-    - EV adoption rates in Santa Barbara County
+- Integration of EV adoption rates in Santa Barbara County as described in this notebook: data-analysis-vehicle-population.ipynb
-    - Economic indicators
-    - Policy changes

 #### Model Validation